agda/agda/doc/user-manual/tools/command-line-options.rst

 * :option:`--rewriting`
 * :option:`--two-level`

-Furthermore :option:`--cubical` and :option:`--erased-cubical` are
-*jointly infective*: if one of them is used in one module, then one or the other must be used in all modules that depend on this module.
+Furthermore, the Cubical options are *jointly infective* in the following sense: if one of them is used in one module, modules depending on it should use a Cubical option at least as strong as the imported module.
+The Cubical options are listed below in increasing strength:

+- :ref:`Cubical without Glue<cubical-without-glue>` :option:`--cubical=no-glue`
+- :ref:`Cubical with Erased Glue<erased-cubical>` :option:`--cubical=erased` *
+- (Full) :ref:`Cubical` :option:`--cubical[=full]` *

+\* : Exceptionally,
+modules using Full Cubical :option:`--cubical[=full]` can be imported from modules using Erased Cubical :option:`--cubical=erased` if :option:`--erasure` is enabled and imports are only used in erased positions.
+See :ref:`here<variants>` for a summary.

 A *coinfective* option is an option that if used in one module, must be used in all modules that this module depends on.
 The following